smartsheet-platform/backup-java/README.md

 Release History
 ------------
+* Apr 23 2014 - version 1.5.1:
+ - Changed the generated backup folder name to contain a 24 hour format instead of 12 hour.
+* Mar 14 2014 - version 1.5:
+ - Increased wait time for the backup to finish downloading attachments.
+It will now wait a very long time (2^63 days).
+* Mar 11 2014 - version 1.4:
+ - Sheet attachments are now created at the time of download, not any earlier.
+ - On 500 errors the backup utility will wait and try to retrieve the data multiple times.
+ - Increased error logging.
+ - Better handling of unique names for attachments with duplicate file names.
+ - Enhanced sheet attachment handling so that two threads will not try to write to the same file at the same time.

+* Feb 27 2014 - version 1.3:
+ - Fixed issue where some files were downloading with a file size of 0 bytes.
+ - Changed default download timeout to over 2 days.
+ - Files are now backed up to a time stamped sub-folder in the backup directory
+ - Better error handling when a file or attachment is deleted while the backup is running.
+ - Added a user agent to API requests.
+* Feb 24 2014 - version 1.2: Added explicit flushing to disk.
 * Oct 24 2013 - version 1.1: improved logging, improved file download, "continueOnError" option
 * Jun 6 2013 - version 1.0